jjbergman/iliaslatina/IL-translation.md

 1055 The youths tearfully cried aloud.

-1056 They understood that Ilion herself was burning in those flames.
+1056 They understood that Ilion was burning in those flames.

 1057 During all this, Andromache was grieving and tearing at her chest.
 She ran forward, hoping to hurl herself into the middle of the fire while holding Astynax, but her attendants, as commanded, grabbed her before she could do so.